 How do HSAs fit with other aspects of my retirement plan?

 If you are enrolled in a HDHP and are eligible to contribute to an HSA, you’ll want to maximize your contributions before you turn 65 and become eligible for Medicare.
-While you can delay your enrollment in Medicare without penalty and continue contributing to your HSA if you continue to work past age 65, your contributions will no longer be tax deductible.
+Once you enroll in Medicare, you will no longer be permitted to make contributions to your HSA.